winglang/workshop-bedrock/04-bedrock.md

 ![Console Invoke](./assets/bedrock-console.png)

-🚀 In the Wing Console, you can push messages to the Queue and observe the files created in the Bucket. 🚀
+🚀 We will later use the bedrock module to fix the grammar of markdown files, but first lets create a GitHub app 🚀